smebizdev/tpp-reference-server/README.md

 ## Quick start with Reference Mock Server

-This assumes you do not have OB Directory access but want to kick the tires to see what's possible.
+This assumes you do not have OB Directory access but want to kick the tyres to see what's possible.

 Use our [reference mock server](https://github.com/OpenBankingUK/reference-mock-server).
 It creates simulated endpoints to showcase what the Read/Write API can provide.